-Know the steps you can take now to be ready for a hurricane or tropical storm.
+Know the steps you can take now to be prepared for a hurricane or tropical storm.

-FEMA Regional Administrator Gracia Szczech suggests making preparations well in advance of the start of hurricane season, around June 1st and November 30th every year, before the East Pacific and Atlantic basins become active and exhibit storm-friendly conditions.
+FEMA Regional Administrator Gracia Szczech suggests preparing for hurricane season around June 1st and November 30th every year, before the East Pacific and Atlantic basins become active and exhibit storm-friendly conditions.

-We’re currently in the peak of hurricane season, but, hey, better late than never.
-Right?
+If you’re currently in the peak of hurricane season — better late than never, right?

 What to Prepare for Hurricane Season: